Expanded atmospheres and winds in Type I X-ray bursts from accreting neutron stars: Model description and methods

 \subsection{Steady-state radiation hydrodynamics with FLD}

-For both the wind and static envelope case, we consider a fluid and radiation field in a spherically symmetric Schwarzschild spacetime, which is characterized by the curvature parameter $\zeta=(1-2GM/c^2r)^{1/2}$, where $M$ is the mass of the neutron star and $r$ is the radial coordinate.
+For both the wind and static envelope case, we consider a fluid and radiation field in a spherically symmetric Schwarzschild spacetime, which is characterized by the curvature parameter $\zeta=(1-2GM/c^2r)^{1/2}$, where $G$ is the gravitational constant, $c$ is the speed of light, $M$ is the mass of the neutron star and $r$ is the radial coordinate.
 The parameter